 While grab sampling is convenient and produces relatively small data sets, as the number of samples will just be the number of grabs taken during the day, the ability to perform offline analysis has some advantages.

 For air analysis, techniques that are often used for the analysis of grab samples include gas chromatography or hyphenated versions of the technique that include additional gas chromatography or mass spectrometers for more accurate identification of compounds.4 Such analysers provide very high-quality information and excel for complex mixtures.

-Passive or Active Sampling
+Passive or Active Air Sampling Techniques

 Grab sampling though is very labor-intensive and large numbers of samples may be necessary to accurately characterise a site.
 One alternative to this is to use continual monitoring where a device is placed in situ and can continually collect samples that can then be analysed later.

 Gas monitoring devices for this type of sampling can be classified as either active or passive.
 Passive sampling technology is any device that monitors gas concentrations by simply allowing the air to pass over it rather than being pumped.
 The motion of the gas molecules means they will collide with a certain probability with a sorbent where they can then be detected.5

 In active sampling, rather than relying on gas diffusion into the device, the gas is pumped into the sorbent medium.
 Active sampling devices tend to be more bulky and complex due to the need for pumping equipment as well as the detector, however, the measured gas concentrations are less sensitive to environmental influences such as changes in wind speed or humidity.

 Using sorbent tubes to collect air samples though does have one key disadvantage, the tubes still need to be removed for later analysis.
 Ideally, an on-site sampler would also contain a detector which could be connected to a data stream for fully online, automated monitoring.